jfc4050/fast-ops/fast_ops/flash_attention/README.md

 it via the attention bias.
 The kernel can use this as a signal to skip blocks it knows will be masked out anyways and performance will improve by ~2x.
-We also get to avoid loading the bias from memory.
+We also get to avoid loading the bias from DRAM.
 * If you are doing sequence masking (e.g. sequence length different across batch elements), use a
 [Nested Tensor](https://pytorch.org/docs/stable/nested.html) rather than masking out padding tokens via the attention bias.
 The kernel can use this as a signal to skip computation.
-We also get to avoid loading the bias from memory.
+We also get to avoid loading the bias from DRAM.

 ## Limitations
 Violating any of these constraints will result in an exception.